hz12opensource/libresdr/README.md

 overclock mine to 750 MHz.

-With the overclock (1100 MHz CPU + 750 MHz DDR), I can achieve about 27.5 MSPS continous sampling on Ubuntu and SDR++, and above that the limitation is actually my host computer (Ethernet running at ~900Mbps and the CPU needs to process everything very fast).
+With the overclock (1100 MHz CPU + 750 MHz DDR), I can achieve about 27.5 MSPS continuous sampling on Ubuntu and SDR++, and above that the limitation is actually my host computer (Ethernet running at ~900Mbps and the CPU needs to process everything very fast).
 You need to enlarge the libiio block size in your SDR application to achieve high sampling rates.
 I use SDR++ and the